 Curriculum and Research

 Cal Poly seeks to educate for environmentally responsible citizenship.
 Literacy in sustainability begins with a student’s first on-campus experience through presentations and modeled sustainable activities such as zero waste meals.
-Students may elect to fulfill general education and major requirements by enrolling in sustainability courses.
-See http://suscat.calpoly.edu/.
+Students may elect to fulfill general education and major requirements by enrolling in almost 200 sustainablity focused or related sustainability courses.
+See https://suscat.calpoly.edu/.
 Students wishing to specialize in various aspects of sustainability may choose from more than a dozen minors.

 In 2009, the Academic Senate proposed and the University accepted the addition of Sustainability Learning Objectives to Cal Poly’s University Learning Objectives.
 As a result, all faculty members are encouraged to systematically incorporate sustainability into their courses.
 Please see http://ulo.calpoly.edu/.